emilyvertosick/Statistics-Course/docs/index.md

 2. The questions I give are far easier than the typical statistical problems you are likely to encounter in the course of a research career.
 3. I mark very liberally, and have a low pass mark (50%).
 4. Anyone who fails the exam is given an opportunity to resubmit.

-**Feedback**

-Cheryl James or one of her colleagues will send you an email shortly asking for your feedback on the course.
-Although this is forwarded to me anonymously, Cheryl’s office will take a note of who responded and who didn’t.
-If you don’t complete your feedback back form, you won’t pass the course.

 **Working groups**